Arksine/moonraker/docs/user_changes.md

 This file will track changes that require user intervention, such as a configuration change or a reinstallation.

+### April 19th 2021
+- The `[authorization]` module is now a component, thus is only loaded if the user has it configured in `moonraker.conf`.
+This deprecates the previous `enable` option, as it is enabled if configured and disabled otherwise.
+- The API Key is now stored in the database.
+This deprecates the `api_key_file` option in the `[authorization]` module.
+Users can no longer read the contents of the API Key file to retreive the API Key.
+Instead, users can run `scripts/fetch-apikey.sh` to print the API Key.
+Alternative a user can navigate to `http://{moonraker-host}/access/api_key` from a trusted client to retreive the API Key.

 ### March 10th 2021
 - The `cors_domain` option in the `[authoriztion]` section is now checked for dangerous entries.
 If a domain entry contains a